Eadgyth/Programming-Editor/docs/index.md

 had a compile and a run button.
 I knew that really versatile code editors and IDEs exist but using them seemed very complicated for me …

-A goal is that it is as simple as possible to set up the editor to try out code by using built-in functions and provide at the same time some flexibility to run a real little coding project.
-The number of languages for which a ‘run’ function is built-in is limited so far (Java, Perl, R, Python and HTML) but the code for the program is somewhat easily extensible to add support for other languages.
-A "generic" project may be set as well.
-Here a system command can be specified, for example to run a batch file in a given project directory.
+Therefore, a goal is that it is as simple as possible to set up the editor to try out code by using built-in functions and provide at the same time some flexibility to work on a real little coding project.
+The number of languages for which a ‘run’ function is built-in is limited so far (Java, Perl, R, Python and HTML) but the code for the editor is somewhat easily extensible to add support for other languages or even to simply replace the languages supported in the current version with a single desired one.

-The github repository for the program also contains, well ... "releases" (a record of my attempts to reduce mistakes).
-Anyway, these include an executable jar file of the program for trying it.
+The github repository for the program also contains, well ... "releases" (a record of my attempts to fix bugs and add useful features).
+Anyway, there an executable jar file of the program can be found for trying it.

 See also <a href="https://github.com/Eadgyth/Programming-Editor/blob/master/README.md">
 README</a> for requirements.

 <hr>
 <h3>How to set up Eadgyth to run code?</h3>
-The program is set up for running source code by setting a "project".
+The program is set up for running source code by defining a "project".
 This is initially just a working directory which distinguishes "project files" from "non-project files" and which defines the directory where commands (built-in or self defined) are executed.
 Setting a project (or changing to another already set project) requires that any file that is